rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 };
 {{< /highlight >}}

-Let's take it apart again.
+Let's take the previous code block apart again.
 In order to redirect a user to another page programmtically, we need access to React Router.
 The React Router package offers a neat [higher order component](https://www.robinwieruch.de/gentle-introduction-higher-order-components/) to make the router properties accessible in the props of a component.
 That's why the SignUpPage component is passed to the `withRouter()` higher order component.
 The relevant property for us from the router props is the `history` object.
 It can be used to push routes to it for a redirect.
 That's why the history is passed down to the SignUpForm component.

-There is no particular reason why I wrapped the SignUpPage and not the SignUpForm with the higher order component in case you are wondering.
+Just in case: There is no particular reason why I wrapped the SignUpPage and not the SignUpForm with the higher order component.

 Eventually, the history object of the router can be used in the `onSubmit()` class method.
 If a request resolves successfully, you can push any route to the history object.
-Since the pushed route is defined in our App component with a correspondeing component, the displayed component will change after the redirect.
+Since the pushed route is defined in our App component with a correspondeing component, the displayed page component will change after the redirect.

 You can run your application now and checkout if the sign up process works for you.
-If you signed up a user successfully, you should be redirected.
+If you signed up a user successfully, you should be redirected to the home page.
 If the sign up fails, you should see a error message.
 Try to sign up a user with the same email address twice and verify that the following or a similar error message shows up: "The email address is already in use by another account.".
+Congratulations, you signed up your first user via firebase authentication.

 {{% chapter_header "Sign In with React and Firebase" "react-firebase-sign-in" %}}

-An sign up automatically results into a sign in of a user in firebase.
-Of course we cannot rely on it, because a user could already be signed up but not signed in to your application.
-Let's implement the sign in.
-It is similiar to the sign up, so I don't split up any code blocks.
-It's straigth forward if you have understand the previous sign up form.
+A sign up automatically results into a sign in of a user.
+That's something you will notice later on eventually.
+However, of course we cannot rely on it, because a user could already be signed up but not signed in to your application.

+Let's implement the sign in now.
+It is similiar to the sign up mechanism and components, so this time I will not split up any code blocks.
+It's straigth forward if you went through the previous sign up form.

 In *src/components/SignIn.js* file: